 - Signed and initialed Placenta and Health Release form, and Placenta Encapsulation Agreement.

 - Small cooler or container to keep placenta on ice.

 - For birth center or home births: two gallon-sized Ziploc bags with your name and phone number written on them.

 - Birth plan specifying that you are keeping placenta.

 At Atlanta Placenta, your safety is our top priority.
 All placentas are processed in a dedicated work space used only for placenta encapsulation and all of our equipment has been carefully chosen to maintain the integrity of the placenta throughout the process.
 We also maintain our schedule so that only 1 placenta is present at a time so you are guaranteed that it is your placenta your are getting back.

 We only process ONE placenta at a time per work space so you are always guaranteed to get you placenta back!

-Use a ceramic knife for even cutting and complete sterilization
+– Use a ceramic knife or scissors for even cutting and complete sterilization

-Train all of our encapsulation specialists to the very highest standards
+– Train all of our encapsulation specialists to the very highest and current standards!